aspose-total/Aspose.Total-Products/total/en/java/conversion/rtf-to-xlsx/_index.md

 {{< blocks/products/pf/feature-page-header h1="Convert RTF to XLSX via Java or Online App" h2="On Premise Java API to convert RTF to XLSX without using Microsoft<sup>&reg;</sup> Word or Microsoft<sup>&reg;</sup> Excel" >}}

 {{% blocks/products/pf/feature-page-summary %}}

- Converting RTF to XLSX via [Aspose.Total for Java](https://products.aspose.com/total/java/) is a simple two step process.
-By using feature-rich, document manipulation and conversion API [Aspose.Words for Java](https://products.aspose.com/words/java/), you can export RTF to HTML.
-After that, by using [Aspose.Cells for Java](https://products.aspose.com/cells/java/), you can convert HTML to XLSX.
+Using Aspose.Total for Java, converting RTF to XLSX is a straightforward two-step process.
+Aspose.Words for Java is a feature-rich document manipulation and conversion API that can be used to export RTF to HTML.
+Once the RTF document has been converted to HTML, Aspose.Cells for Java can be used to convert the HTML to XLSX.

+Aspose.Total for Java is a suite of APIs that provides developers with a comprehensive set of tools for manipulating and converting documents.
+Aspose.Words for Java is a powerful API that enables developers to create, edit, and convert documents in a variety of formats, including RTF.
+It can be used to export RTF documents to HTML, which can then be converted to XLSX using Aspose.Cells for Java.

+Aspose.Cells for Java is a powerful API that enables developers to create, edit, and convert spreadsheets in a variety of formats, including XLSX.
+It can be used to convert HTML documents to XLSX, which can be used to open and edit the RTF document.

+By using Aspose.Total for Java, developers can quickly and easily convert RTF documents to XLSX.
+Aspose.Words for Java can be used to export RTF to HTML, and Aspose.Cells for Java can be used to convert the HTML to XLSX.
+This two-step process makes it easy to convert RTF documents to XLSX and open them in a spreadsheet program.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}